Skip to content

 • Curriculum Integration – Networking, computer science, and IT programs can embed hands-on labs directly into courses, making practical exercises as routine as lectures.

-• Certification Training – Help students prepare for industry credentials like industry credentials like CCNA, CCNP, or CCIE, with labs configured to match exam specs.
+• Certification Training – Help students prepare for industry credentials like CCNA, CCNP, or CCIE, with labs configured to match exam specs.

 • Advanced Technology Training – Offer labs for modern enterprise tech like Cisco ACI (Application Centric Infrastructure), SD-WAN, and Software-Defined Access, things that often require expensive hardware, but are readily available in a cloud lab.